oguimbal/jcool-docs/general/hooks.md

 See [section below](#which-data-will-i-get-) for details about hook-specific data that might appear in the `data` property.

-Justice.cool will consider the hook as processed once your server replied a success HTTP status code.
+Justice.cool will consider the hook as processed once your server replied with a success HTTP status code.

 ?> In case your server failed to respond to a hook, Justice.cool will retry to call it after 3min, 10min, 50min, 3h and then 10h.
 It will be retried no further afterwards.